openframeworks/ofSite/documentation/graphics/ofPolyline_.markdown

 _inlined_description: _

-Adds an arc around the ofPoint `center` with the width of `radiusX` and the height of `radiusY`.
+Adds an arc around the T `center` with the width of `radiusX` and the height of `radiusY`.

 The `angleBegin` and `angleEnd` indicate the start and end angles